INTERNATIONAL ENVIRONMENT FORUM

 IEF panel: Laurent Mesbah, Sylvia Karlsson-Vinkhuyzen, Joachim Monkelbaan, Arthur Dahl

 Human pressures are causing extreme climate change and the sixth mass extinction, among other environmental catastrophes.
 These manifestations of disintegration in ecosystems and the entire earth system require compensating efforts of integration including global environmental governance.
 Nature demonstrates the complementarity of disintegration and integration.
 Similar processes operate in human society, and systems science helps to explain their relationship.
 Higher levels of human integration may depend on ethical values including from religion.
 Climate change provides an example of the need for innovation in integrating different societal dimensions such as science, education and governance.
-This workshops will explore a set of topics linked to this theme through presentations and interactive discussions.
+This workshop explored a set of topics linked to this theme through presentations and interactive discussions.

 The first presentation was on Environmental Changes as forces for disintegration and integration by Prof. Laurent Mesbah of the American University in Sarajevo, Bosnia and Herzegovina.
 He showed how nature offers beautiful examples of disintegration and integration as organic processes, at the molecular, cellular, organism, species, population, community, and ecosystem level.
 All living processes are essentially organic and follow precise and beautifully regulated natural laws, such as seasonal cycles.
 Spring is a physical rebirth of organic matter and life, as well as a symbol of renewal or rebirth used in many cultures and old traditions maintained througout the ages.